 2. Plant Food

 Some of the best… Broccoli, Cauliflower, Lettuce, Cabbage, Carrots, Beets, Radishes, Cilantro, Nasturtiums, and the list goes on.
-Don’t forget to feed them to get the best harvest.
+Remember – veggies are heavy feeders.
+We recommend feeding with organic Plant Tone on the 1st of each month, and again with liquid Hasta Gro on the 15th.

 Fertilizing this month helps develop strong roots for healthy growth next Spring and Summer.
 We recommend our Gill Lawn & Garden Fertilizer or Medina Growin’ Green.
 Both can be used in all areas of your landscape.
 Prevent weeds in your lawn by applying Weed Beater Complete or Crabgrass & Weed Preventer.